-Gary Kunis '73 named the Seymour Kunis Media Core in honor of his father with a gift to the Watson School Equipment Endowment.
+Gary Kunis '73 named the Seymour Kunis Media Core in honor of his father with a gift to Watson College Equipment Endowment.

 The Seymour Kunis Media Core provides facilities for research in multimedia, including multimedia security, multimedia forensics, biometrics, steganography and steganalysis, immersive displays, and virtual and augmented reality.